graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration5.md

 `IErrorInfoProvider` instance previously passed to the `ExecutionResultJsonConverter` will need to be passed to the `ExecutionErrorJsonConverter` instead.
 Typically no changes are necessary to user code for this API change.

+### 40. Subscription document executer removed

+Subscription support is provided by the `DocumentExecuter` implementation without the need to use `SubscriptionDocumentExecuter` or override `DocumentExecuter.SelectExecutionStrategy`.
+You may also remove references to the `IGraphQLBuilder.AddSubscriptionDocumentExecuter` method.

+### 41. Subscription nuget package removed

+Subscription support has been moved into the main project.
+If you have a need to reference `SubscriptionExecutionStrategy`, it now exists within the `GraphQL` nuget package.
+You will need to remove references to the `GraphQL.SystemReactive` nuget package.